quinishacockheran/quinishacockheran/README.md

 Fun fact: I'm a cinephile and gamer with a storytelling-focused blog at https://seauxsims.tumblr.com/.

-Thanks for stopping by—let’s create something impactful together!
+Thanks for stopping by.
+Let’s create something impactful together!

 Based in Seattle | Originally from New Orleans | She/Her